 Lean project management is a methodology that is focused on streamlining and cutting out waste.
 The first step is to create a work process breakdown to identify and eliminate bottlenecks, delays, and all forms of waste (“Muda”).
 The goal is to do more with less: i.e. deliver value to the customer using less manpower, less money, and less time.

 When deadlines are short, resources are scarce, and budgets are low, Lean can help you deliver quality work while making the cuts you need.

 It relies on decisions being made decisively and quickly—and that dilly-dallying usually corrupts the process.

-If you want to optimize what limited resource your company has while seeing to it that you deliver quality to customers and make them happy, then Lean Project Management is for you.
+If you want to optimize what limited resources your company has while seeing to it that you deliver quality to customers and make them happy, then Lean Project Management is for you.

 It does not just take into account one element of the process.
 Instead, Six Sigma looks at everything suggesting improvements before bugs are even detected.

-As a data-driven system Six Sigma can significantly limit creativity of your team.
+As a data-driven system, Six Sigma can significantly limit the creativity of your team.

 If your company is extremely wasteful from poor technical processes, your company is probably waiting for Six Sigma to save it.

 Using the right methodology takes your project on the right path from the get-go.
 Take time to assess your project’s requirements, dynamics, and goals and see which methodology best addresses them.
 Once you are decided on the path to take make sure your project management software adapts to it.
 Not only that, it should adapt to your other methodologies in the future, not vice-versa.
 The key is to get a highly flexible project management software.
 We recommend you start with monday.com, a solution that got the best score in our tests.